camunda-community-hub/micronaut-zeebe-client/README.md

 The Zeebe integration works with both Gradle and Maven, but we recommend using Gradle because it has better Micronaut Support.

 You have the following options to integrate the Zeebe integration:
-* Create a new Micronaut project using [Micronaut Launch](https://micronaut.io/launch?name=jobworker&features=zeebe) and check that the "zeebe" feature is selected.
+* Create a new Micronaut project using [Micronaut Launch](https://micronaut.io/launch?name=jobworker&features=camunda-zeebe) and check that the "camunda-zeebe" feature is selected.
 * Manually add the dependency to a Micronaut project:
   <details>
   <summary>Click to show Gradle configuration</summary>